 SR3 Residential Steel Doors

-What an SR3 rating really means on a front door you actually live behind
+What an LPS 1175 SR3 rating really means on a front door you actually live behind

-This page explains what SR3 actually tests, how the process compares with the PAS 24 certification most new-build homes receive, why SR3 is the threshold insurers and Secured by Design recognise as genuinely serious, and where the SR4 commercial-grade upgrade sits in relation to it.
+This page explains what SR3 actually tests, how the LPCB scheme differs from the European BS EN 1627 framework SteelR uses for the standard residential specification, why SR3 is the threshold UK home insurers recognise as genuinely serious, and where the SR4 commercial-grade upgrade and LPS 1673 ultra-high tiers sit in relation to it.

 The test itself